AALL Executive Leadership Institute

 Williams-Range oversees and coordinates global strategy in master data management, conflicts, governance, new business intake, records, legal project management, knowledge management, research services, and more.
 She also oversees many of the firm’s resources that allow Shearman to partner with clients and deliver cutting-edge legal technology.
 She is widely recognized as a leading authority in innovation, legal tech, and the practice of law changes, and is a frequent presenter and author.
 In addition, Williams-Range is a Past President of the Board of Directors for the International Legal Technology Association.

-FORMER ASSOCIATE DEAN FOR LIBRARY SERVICES AND PROFESSOR OF LAW AT THE GEORGETOWN UNIVERSITY LAW CENTER
+FORMER ASSOCIATE DEAN FOR LIBRARY SERVICES & PROFESSOR OF LAW AT THE GEORGETOWN UNIVERSITY LAW CENTER

 Before retirement, Michelle M. Wu was the associate dean for library services and professor of law at the Georgetown University Law Center.
 She has over 25 years of experience in law schools, not only in law libraries but also in other law school decanal positions (academic affairs, administration & finance, human resources).
 She has taught copyright, copyright licensing, and advanced legal research, and speaks regularly at library conferences.
 She has authored and edited publications on copyright, library management, and leadership, and has provided regional and national leadership training for prospective/new law library directors and law school associate deans